Bernard Tomic: Juniors

 Tomic did not play in another tournament until August 2007, where he won the Oceania Closed Junior Championships without dropping a set.
-He was unable to continue his dominance at the Junior US Open, falling in the Round of 16 to future top 15 ATP player Jerzy Janowicz.
+He was unable to continue his dominance at the Junior US Open, falling in the round of 16 to future top 15 ATP player, Jerzy Janowicz.
 Following the US Open, Tomic picked up a second title in 2007 by winning the G1 in Kentucky.
 He would then travel to Italy where he compiled an undefeated record in the Junior Davis Cup and lead Australia to victory in the final against Argentina with teammates Mark Verryth and Alex Sanders.
 Tomic finished 2007 with a junior world ranking of 23.

 Tomic began 2008 by winning Nottinghill, an Australian ITF Junior event in Melbourne without dropping a set.
-Two days later he started his campaign for the Australian Open Juniors title as the 5th seed.
-He went on to win the event, defeating the 25th, 11th, 8th and 1st seed before beating 10th seed Tsung-Hua Yang of Taiwan in the final.
+Two days later he started his campaign for the Australian Open Juniors title as the fifth seed.
+He went on to win the event, defeating the 25th, 11th, eighth and top seed, before beating tenth seed Yang Tsung-hua of Taiwan in the final.
 His win at the age of 15 made him the youngest winner of the Australian Open Junior Boys' Championships in the Open Era.

-Four months later, at Roland Garros, Tomic, the number one seed, fell in the quarter finals to Guido Pella of Argentina, losing in two sets.
-At Wimbledon, Tomic was again the number one seed, but fell in the semi-finals to Henri Kontinen.
-In a notable quarter final match, he played another rising star, Henrique Cunha of Brazil, and came through victorious in three sets.
-He also finished runner-up in the Wimbledon Junior Boys' doubles with fellow Australian junior Matt Reid.
+Four months later, at Roland Garros, Tomic, the number one seed, fell in the quarterfinals to Guido Pella of Argentina, losing in two sets.
+At Wimbledon, Tomic was again the top seed, but fell in the semifinals to Henri Kontinen.
+In a notable quarterfinal match, he played another rising star, Henrique Cunha of Brazil, and came through victorious in three sets.
+He also finished runner-up in the Wimbledon boys' doubles with fellow Australian Matt Reid.
 At the 2008 US Open, Tomic lost in the first round of the boys' singles to qualifier Devin Britton of the United States in three sets, who would go on to lose in the final.

-Tomic returned to junior competition at the 2009 French Open where he reached the Round of 16 in the boys' singles tournament and a month later once again reached the semi finals at Wimbledon.
-At the 2009 US Open, however, Tomic won the junior grand slam title, defeating Chase Buchanan of the United States.
+Tomic returned to junior competition at the 2009 French Open where he reached the round of 16 in the boys' singles tournament and a month later once again reached the semifinals at Wimbledon.
+At the 2009 US Open, however, Tomic won the junior Grand Slam title, defeating Chase Buchanan of the United States.
 The 2009 US Open was his last junior tournament.
-Despite winning two junior grand slams Tomic's highest junior ranking was number 2 in the world.
+Despite winning two junior majors Tomic's highest junior ranking was No. 2 in the world.